xz-stjude/MitoEdit/README.md

 ### Required Data Parameters:

 #### 1. Position:
 - The position of the base to target (1-based index).
-For example, if you want to modify the seventh base of the sequence, you would enter 7.
+For example, if you want to modify the third base of the sequence, you would enter 3.

 #### 2. Reference Base:
 - The original base at the specified position (A, T, C, or G).